-Informed & Engaged is a weekly Knight Foundation show that unpacks the ideas and solutions impacting the changing media landscape.
+Informed & Engaged is a Knight Foundation show that unpacks the ideas and solutions impacting the changing media landscape.

 Hosted by the Knight Journalism team.

 For the media, this is the most challenging election in modern American history.
 Journalists are preparing to cover a presidential race that’s impacted by the coronavirus pandemic, mail-in voting concerns, misinformation on social media — and election night could turn into weeks over disputed results.
 On Episode 11 […]